bngssntrk5/OnlineRetail_Data_Analysis/README.md

 * **Weekly Trend:** Identified that **Thursday** is the busiest day of the week in terms of transaction volume and revenue.
 * **Monthly Seasonality:** Detected a significant sales peak in **November**, likely due to seasonal campaigns and holiday shopping.
 * Return Rate Analysis: Investigated product return rates and identified key drivers for churn.
+* Pareto Analysis (80/20 Rule): Identified the top 20% of products and customers that generate 80% of the total revenue, enabling data-driven inventory prioritization.

 ### 🛠 Tech Stack
 * **SQL:** Data extraction and pre-processing.